 Kingston HyperX is like the Blizzard Entertainment of gaming hardware.
 They don’t make a lot of gear but the equipment they do make all live up to an incredibly high standard.

 While HyperX is usually known for their top of the line headsets and occasional keyboard, mice are something they rarely do.
-However, their inexperience doesn’t show at all with the Pulsefire, in fact, it is one of the very best on the current market.
+However, their inexperience doesn’t show at all with the Pulsefire; in fact, it is one of the very best in the current market.

 The Pulsefire is first and foremost an FPS mouse, but that doesn’t mean that is all its good for.
-It’s high focus on precision as well as responsiveness also makes it a prime candidate for both MMO’s and MOBA’s.
+It’s has a high focus on precision, as well as responsiveness, also makes it a prime candidate for both MMO’s and MOBA’s.
 Its Omron switches give it a level of tactile feedback and responsiveness that most mice just can’t match.

 Regarding design and ergonomics, it also scores very highly for me.
-It not only looks good but also feel very comfortable.
-It is incredibly lightweight, coming in at 95g and the load is very well balanced.
+It not only looks good but also feels very comfortable.
+It is incredibly lightweight, coming in at 95g, and the load is very well balanced.
 The ergonomic design combined with the textured material on both sides is what makes this mouse so good when it comes to overall comfort.
-It also has extra large skates to ensure smooth movement, especially on a good mouse pad.
+It also has extra-large skates to ensure smooth movement, especially on a good mouse pad.